Thunderboi1337/MEME_TRIS/README.md

 # MEME_TRIS

-Going to attempt doing Tetris in with Raylib, for fun
+Made Tetris in with Raylib, for fun.
+To try out the raylib library

 g++ main.cpp grid.cpp -lraylib -lGL -o main